 The stylized swans lend their name to the otherwise anonymous decorator of this vase.

 A common shape in the Late Geometric period, the pitcher often attains large dimensions, offering the painter multiple zones for decoration.
-Here, the neck and body bear wide bands with alternating squares of swans and swastikas, while standing leaves encircle the shoulder.
+Here, standing leaves encircle the shoulder, while the neck and body bear wide bands with alternating squares of swans and swastikas.
 Also known as a hooked cross, the swastika appears frequently as a decorative motif in Greek Geometric pottery, without any clear meaning.
-The stylized swans likely represent one of many waterfowl species native to Greece.
+The swans, though somewhat abstracted to modern eyes, likely represent one of many waterfowl species native to Greece.